A Stochastic Fundamental Lemma with Reduced Disturbance Data Requirements: Introduction

-The stochastic fundamental lemma in \citet{pan23stochastic} requires the measurements of the past disturbances to construct the Hankel matrices.
-As such measurements are, in general, costly, the main goal of this paper is to obtain a modified stochastic fundamental lemma that does not require any past disturbance data.
-Using causality properties, we show that a stochastic LTI system can be decomposed into many decoupled stochastic subsystems, each of which captures the effect of one source of stochastic uncertainty and how it propagates via the dynamics.
-In each subsystem, we convert the additive process disturbance into an output initial condition under the causality conditions such that the subsystem does not contain any disturbances and then reformulate the subsystems into PCE coefficients.
-This way, we derive corresponding data-driven representations of the PCE reformulated subsystems without disturbance data in the Hankel matrices under mild conditions.
+The stochastic fundamental lemma by \citet{pan23stochastic} requires measurements of the past disturbances to construct the Hankel matrices.
+As such measurements are, in general, costly or difficult to obtain, the main goal of this paper is to obtain a modified stochastic fundamental lemma that does not require past disturbance data in the online computation.
+Using causality properties, we show that a stochastic LTI system can be decomposed into a number of decoupled stochastic subsystems, each of which captures the effect of one source of stochastic uncertainty and how it propagates via the dynamics.
+In each subsystem, we convert the additive process disturbance into an output initial condition using causality such that the subsystem is not subject to disturbances.
+Combining this with PCE, we derive corresponding data-driven representations of the PCE reformulated subsystems without disturbance data in the Hankel matrices under mild conditions.
 Moreover, we provide a modified stochastic fundamental lemma in random variables based on the results in PCE coefficients.
-Drawing upon a example, we demonstrate the numerical advantages of the modified approach compared to the stochastic fundamental lemma for data-driven stochastic Optimal Control Problems (OCP).
+Drawing upon an example, we demonstrate the numerical advantages of the modified approach compared to the stochastic fundamental lemma for data-driven stochastic Optimal Control Problems (OCP).
+Importantly, this work should not be understood as a means of overcoming or replacing subspace identification or the stochastic fundamental lemma by \citet{pan23stochastic}, but rather as a complementary approach to existing tools that is closely linked to stochastic extensions of behavioral systems theory.
+The main focus of this paper is on uncertainty propagation, i.e., the computation of random variable trajectories of stochastic LTI systems, and the use of our results for control is beyond the scope.

-The remainder is structured as follows: In Section~\ref{sec:Preliminaries} we recall the setting and problem statement, while in Section~\ref{sec:MainResults} we present the modified stochastic fundamental lemma without past disturbance data.
+The remainder is structured as follows: In Section~\ref{sec:Preliminaries} we recall the setting and problem statement, while in Section~\ref{sec:MainResults} we present the modified stochastic fundamental lemma that does not require past disturbance data in the online computation.
 Section~\ref{sec:Simulation} illustrates a numerical example.
 The paper ends with conclusions in Section~\ref{sec:Conclusion}.